fryckbos/cop/README.md

 Installation
 ====

+Create a *conf.sh* file using *conf.sh.example* as a template

+    cp conf.sh.example conf.sh

 Update *conf.sh* with your installations parameters.
 The most important fields to fill in are the **API_URL** and **APP_URL**.
 These should be set to 'http://<hostname>'.
 For example:

     APP_URL=http://coscale.company.com